liferay/liferay-docs/develop/tutorials/articles/platform-frameworks/localizing-site-administration-portlets.markdown

         javax.portlet.title=Lista de Eventos
         javax.portlet.description=Enumera los proximos eventos importantes.

-9. Add `en` to your portal context in your URL to interface with the portal in Spanish.
+9. Add `es` to your portal context in your URL to interface with the portal in Spanish.
 For example, your URL would start like this:

         http://localhost:8080/es/group/control_panel/...